AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/billing-management.md

 ---
-description: Manage Captivate Prime billing, place orders by using a credit card, subscribe using a Purchase Order, or via a Monthly Active Users plan.
+description: Manage Learning Manager billing, place orders by using a credit card, subscribe using a Purchase Order, or via a Monthly Active Users plan.
 jcr-language: en_us
-title: Manage Captivate Prime orders and billing
+title: Manage Learning Manager orders and billing
 contentowner: manochan
 ---

-# Manage Captivate Prime orders and billing
+# Manage Learning Manager orders and billing

-Captivate Prime Learning Programs are renamed to Learning Paths.
+Learning Manager Learning Programs are renamed to Learning Paths.
 This change happens immediately after the October 2021 release and the terminology of Learning Path is reflected for all roles.

 Credit card-based purchase is only available in the [US region](http://captivateprime.adobe.com/).

-Manage Captivate Prime billing, place orders by using a credit card, subscribe using a Purchase Order, or via a Monthly Active Users plan.
+Manage Learning Manager billing, place orders by using a credit card, subscribe using a Purchase Order, or via a Monthly Active Users plan.

 Adobe Learning Manager has a flexible, customer-friendly, and one of the best pricing models to cater to your organization needs.
-For more information, see the [Captivate Prime](https://www.adobe.com/products/captivateprime.html) page.
+For more information, see the [Learning Manager](https://www.adobe.com/products/captivateprime.html) page.

 Only the Administrators of your organization can manage billing.

-If you want to contact Adobe for more information about Captivate Prime subscription and billing, write to us at [captivateprimesales@adobe.com](mailto:captivateprimesales@adobe.com).
+If you want to contact Adobe for more information about Learning Manager subscription and billing, write to us at [captivateprimesales@adobe.com](mailto:captivateprimesales@adobe.com).

 ## Place orders using credit cards {#placeordersusingcreditcards}